Last updated on September 10, 2021.

 Does insurance usually cover osteopathic consultations and treatments?

-According to health insurance experts at AD MediLink, local medical coverage may cover osteopathic care but you should be cautious of coverage sub-limits.
+According to health insurance experts at Alea, local medical coverage may cover osteopathic care but you should be cautious of coverage sub-limits.
 Most international insurance plans cover alternative medicines including osteopathy.
 Depending on the plan and insurer, a GP referral letter may be required to receive reimbursement.
-If you need health insurance advice, contact an expert at AD MediLink at [email protected], or call 2606 2668.